How Can I Be a Good Mom in an Emotionally Abusive Marriage?

-So today I want to write about kids and parents and trauma, because my readers are mostly women of faith in destructive relationships, and most of them have children.
+So today I want to write about kids and parents and trauma, because my readers are mostly women of faith in emotionally abusive marriages, and most of them have children.

 If you are like me, you and some of your children have perhaps been diagnosed with PTSD.
 And if you haven’t been officially diagnosed, you likely have most of the symptoms.
-(You can read more about complex PTSD HERE.)
 This means you’ve not only got regular parenting challenges, but you’ve got kids who need special parenting geared toward helping them with their trauma, AND you have to offer that to them even while you, yourself, are dealing with your own trauma.

 Which comes first?
 Helping your kids?
 Or helping yourself?

 You can’t help your kids until you’ve helped yourself.
 So you need to get on top of this first.
 The good news is that as you are getting help and healing for yourself, you will be able to simultaneously offer that same help to your children.
 But if you stay stuck, your children will suffer with you.

 I highly recommend getting the education, support, and coaching you need.
 I believe it is imperative.
 I offer my own method through the Flying Free Sisterhood.
 You can find out more HERE.
 Otherwise, there are other resources, perhaps locally or online, that you can use.
 But do SOMETHING.
 And don’t wait.
 Your future depends on your taking this seriously enough to invest the time and money and effort to work hard on your healing and personal development.